XiaoTaoWang/TADLib/docs/WelcomeTADLib.rst

 have revealed that topologically associating domain (TAD) is a structural basis for both chromatin organization and regulation in three-dimensional (3D) space.
-To systematically investigate the relationship between structure and function, it is important to develop a quantitative parameter to measure the structural characteristics of TAD.
-TADLib is such a package to explore the chromatin interaction pattern of TAD.
+To systematically investigate the relationship between structure and function, it is important to develop a quantitative parameter (or feature) to measure the structural characteristics of TAD.
+TADLib is a package to explore the chromatin interaction pattern of TAD.

 Inspired by the observation that there exist great differences in chromatin